Jack Tizard: Awards and memorials

-Jack was granted two prestigious American awards for his work on learning disability.
+Tizard was granted two prestigious American awards for his work on learning disability.
 In 1968, jointly with Neil O'Connor, he received the Kennedy Foundation International Award for Scientific Research in Mental Retardation, and in 1973 the Research Award of the American Association on Mental Deficiency (now the American Association on Intellectual and Developmental Disabilities).
 Also in 1973 he was awarded a CBE in the Queen's Honours List.
 His socialist principles caused him to consider refusing this, but he decided it would help him to influence policy and gain research grants.

 He was very successful in achieving the award of large grants for major research projects, from the Department of Health, the Medical Research Council, and some American organisations such as the Association for the Aid of Crippled Children (now called the Foundation for Child Development).
 After his death, a Memorial Fund was set up by his colleagues.
-It helped to fund a memorial volume of key articles by Jack, published by the British Psychological Society, edited by Alan Clarke and Jack's wife Barbara.
-In memory of Jack a special school in London was named the Jack Tizard School, a research unit at Kent University was named the Tizard Centre, and a Tizard Memorial Lecture was established by the Association for Child and Adolescent Mental Health which is still given annually.
+It helped to fund a memorial volume of key articles by Tizard, published by the British Psychological Society, edited by Alan Clarke and Tizard's wife Barbara.
+In memory of Tizard a special school in London was named the Jack Tizard School, a research unit at Kent University was named the Tizard Centre, and a Tizard Memorial Lecture was established by the Association for Child and Adolescent Mental Health which is still given annually.

 Family and early death

 Jack and Barbara had five children: Bill, John, Jenny, Martin and Lucy.

-In December 1978, after increasing pain and weight loss, Jack was diagnosed with inoperable stomach cancer.
+In December 1978, after increasing pain and weight loss, Tizard was diagnosed with inoperable stomach cancer.
 He died on 2 August 1979.
 He was 60 years old.
 He had continued to go into work until a month before his death.
 Barbara wrote a moving account of this period.
-A renowned researcher in her own right, she was appointed to succeed Jack as Director of the Thomas Coram Research Unit.
+A renowned researcher in her own right, she was appointed to succeed Tizard as director of the Thomas Coram Research Unit.

 Personal qualities

-Jack possessed a very effective combination of a likeable personality and great persuasiveness.
+Tizard possessed a very effective combination of a likeable personality and great persuasiveness.

 Barbara wrote of him: "Despite his radical ideas on social policy, he was widely respected in Establishment circles.
 This was in part because of the powerful charisma which he developed over the years; the qualities which contributed to this…included the exceptional warmth and generosity with which he responded to almost everyone he met, a steadiness of character and deep moral conviction combined with wit and high intelligence".

 His colleagues wrote of him: "In committee, as everywhere else, he showed courtesy, loyalty, total honesty and integrity, and combined these with continuous clarity of thought.
 Although honoured and internationally regarded he never appeared pompous.
 Above all he was an exceptionally nice man, backed by a stable, close and rewarding marriage, a man with whom it was a pleasure and a privilege to collaborate, and one who worked hard and conscientiously to the end".